griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 }
 ~~~

+### MappingProjection<T>

-### MappingProjection<T> - Optionally support the construction of several different projections
+Optionally use a template to support the construction of different projections from a resultset.

 com.mysema.query.types